bablokb/pi-detLFS/README.md

   1. put a kernel-config file `.config` in the root-directory of the scripts (see below)
   2. set the branch manually: `export BRANCH=rpi-4.19.y`.
-This must be an existing branch in the Github-repository
+This must be an existing branch in the Github kernel-repository of the Foundation
   3. use the current default branch (hardcoded in the script `0b_kernel.sh`).

 To extract the kernel configuration from a running kernel, you need two commands: